GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 This is a description of the little 3x3 cm board that I designed for my **TRS-80 Model II**.
 Also here is the executable for the Model II that sets and reads the clock chip.
 This means I used a 24 pin socket, compatible with 2716 and 2732 EPROM.
 A larger socket (28 pin) is beyond the scope of this project.\
-The board creates the possibility to combine a DS1315 with the existing boot ROM in U11.\
+The board creates the possibility to combine a DS1215 or DS1315 with the existing boot ROM in U11.\
-The DS1315 is the chip that is used in the DS1216 SmartWatch DIP sockets.
-Buy the DS1315 chip from a trusted source.
+The DS1215 is the chip that is used in the DS1216 SmartWatch DIP sockets.
+The DS1315 is the successor with the same functionality.
+Either chip can be used.
+For the DS1315 use the 5 Volt version DS1315-5+ or DS1315N-5+.
+The reference of DS1315 includes DS1215.
+Buy the DS1215 or DS1315 chip from a trusted source.
 Or accept the risk of a "no-good" chip.
 After testing 15 chips, I found 1 that did not work.\
 The broken DS1315 resulted in a partially garbled boot screen, which is the same as when no chip is mounted on the little board.

 For the Model 1 the socket to place the board is Z34.
 For the model 3 use socket Z106 (ROM C).
 For the NGA Model 4 use socket U4 (ROM C).